ChaoEcohydroRS/AtmosphericOxygenPaper/README.md

 (If you want to learn how to install packages, you can see find some tutorials from the following site or from some books: https://towardsdatascience.com/setup-a-data-science-environment-on-your-personal-computer-6ce931113914).

-total setup time depending on your personal computer system but usually should install within about 10 minues.
+total setup time depending on your personal computer system and familar with the R software, but usually should install within about 10 minues.